vistaarjuneja/harness-mcp/README.md

-# harness-mcp MCP server
+# Harness MCP Server

-MCP server for Harness
+The Harness MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with Harness APIs, enabling advanced automation and interaction capabilities for developers and tools.

 ## Components